murchie85/steelSpirit/README.md

 - Shmup maybe not needed not for a long time anyway
 - GUI LAYOUT: HEALTH, INFO PANEL like DC
 - GUI LAYOUT: RIGHT VIDEO SCREEN FOR FAST, INGAME POPUP SCREEN FOR BLUR
+- release with twitter acc, automate reshares..adds, get list of shmups
+- load assets by lv

 ## UNDER CONSIDERATOIN